HaiderMalik12/nodejs-microservices-sample/01-order-service/readme.md

       ```

       This will start the server using PM2 with 5 instances for load balancing and `pino-pretty` for formatted logs.

-6.  **Access API Documentation:**

-    Open your browser and navigate to `http://localhost:2005/logging/api-docs` (or the port and basepath you configured).

 ## Scripts